ssokolow/quicktile/docs/commands.rst

 Ask the :abbr:`WM (Window Manager)` to move the active window to the previous workspace, as defined by its internal numbering.

+For users who have laid out their workspaces in a row or column, this is equivalent to :ref:`workspace-send-left` or :ref:`workspace-send-up`, respectively, with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-prev.png
    :alt: diagram

+.. _workspace-send-left:

 ``workspace-send-left``
 ^^^^^^^^^^^^^^^^^^^^^^^

 Ask the :abbr:`WM (Window Manager)` to move the active window to the left in the grid of workspaces.

-For users who have laid out their workspaces in a row, this is equivalent to ``workspace-send-prev`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a row, this is equivalent to :ref:`workspace-send-prev` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-left.png
    :alt: diagram

+.. _workspace-send-right:

 ``workspace-send-right``
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Ask the :abbr:`WM (Window Manager)` to move the active window to the right in the grid of workspaces.

-For users who have laid out their workspaces in a row, this is equivalent to ``workspace-send-next`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a row, this is equivalent to :ref:`workspace-send-next` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-right.png
    :alt: diagram

+.. _workspace-send-up:

 ``workspace-send-up``
 ^^^^^^^^^^^^^^^^^^^^^

 Ask the :abbr:`WM (Window Manager)` to move the active window upward in the grid of workspaces.

-For users who have laid out their workspaces in a column, this is equivalent to ``workspace-send-prev`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a column, this is equivalent to :ref:`workspace-send-prev` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-up.png
    :alt: diagram

+.. _workspace-send-down:

 ``workspace-send-down``
 ^^^^^^^^^^^^^^^^^^^^^^^

 Ask the :abbr:`WM (Window Manager)` to move the active window downward in the grid of workspaces.

-For users who have laid out their workspaces in a column, this is equivalent to ``workspace-send-next`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a column, this is equivalent to :ref:`workspace-send-next` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-send-down.png
    :alt: diagram